-The process for determining summative evaluation ratings has three steps: (a) determining a teacher practice rating, (b) determining a teacher outcomes rating and (c) combining the two into an overall rating.
+The process for determining summative evaluation ratings has three steps: (a) determining a practice rating, (b) determining an outcomes rating, and (c) combining the two into an overall rating.

-A. TEACHER PRACTICE RATING: Teacher Performance & Practice (40%) + Parent Feedback (10%) = 50%
+A. PRACTICE: Teacher Performance & Practice (40%) + Parent Feedback (10%) = 50%

-The practice rating derives from a teacher's performance on the domains of the CCT Rubric for Effective Teaching and the parent feedback target.
+The practice rating derives from a teacher's performance on the five domains of the CCT Performance and Practice Continuum and the parent feedback target.
 Evaluators record a rating for the domains that generates an overall rating for teacher practice.
-The Parent Feedback rating is combined with the Teacher Practice rating and the evaluator uses the matrix to determine an overall Teacher Performance & Practice Rating.
+The Parent Feedback rating is combined with the Teacher Practice rating, and the evaluator uses the matrix to determine an overall Teacher Performance & Practice Rating.

-B. TEACHER OUTCOMES RATING: Student Outcome & Achievement (45%) + Whole-School Student Learning Indicators (5%) = 50%
+B. OUTCOMES: Student Outcome & Achievement (45%) + Whole-School Student Learning Indicators (5%) = 50%

-The outcomes rating derives from the two student outcome & achievement measures 1 SMART goal - and whole-school learning indicators outcomes.
+The outcomes rating derives from the two student outcome and achievement measures - 2 SMART goals - and whole-school learning indicators outcomes.
 As shown in the Summative Rating Form, evaluators record a rating for the SMART goals agreed to in the beginning of the year.
-The Whole-School Student Learning Indicator Rating is combined with the SMART goals rating and the evaluator uses the matrix to determine an overall Outcomes Rating
+The Whole-School Student Learning Indicator Rating is combined with the SMART goals rating, and the evaluator uses the matrix to determine an overall Outcomes Rating

-C. FINAL SUMMATIVE RATING: Teacher Practice Rating (50%) + Teacher Outcomes Rating (50%) = 100%
+C. FINAL SUMMATIVE: Practice (50%) + Outcomes (50%) = 100%